jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 ### Avoid blocking resources on other servers

 Back in the bad old days of HTTP/1.1 browsers had to set up a new HTTP connection for every in-parallel request, and browsers were limited to between 2-8 connections per server (depending on the browser and the version).
-This was extremely slow, especially if SSL was involved, since there's a chunk of up-front cost there.
+This was extremely slow, especially if SSL was involved, since there's a chunk of up-front cost.

-Because this limit was per-server, you could work around the limit by adding more servers.
+Because this limit was per-origin, you could work around the limit by adding more origins.

 However, HTTP/2 came along and gave us massive parallelism across a single connection.
-You only pay the sort of connection setup once… if your resources are on the same server that is.
+You only pay the cost of connection setup once… if your resources are on the same server that is.

 <figure class="full-figure max-figure">
 <svg viewBox="0 0 486 212">